In brief

 This type of analysis is part of the daily work of a property hunter.
 Every offer we make for our clients rests on a precise price breakdown, taking into account market data by arrondissement.

-A property hunter does not simply visit properties.
-They systematically analyse the consistency of the net seller price relative to the market, the property’s history (time on market, successive price reductions), the realistic negotiation margin, and the fee structure.
+A property hunter systematically analyses the consistency of the net seller price relative to the market, the property’s history (time on market, successive price reductions), the realistic negotiation margin, and the fee structure.
+They do not simply visit properties.

 At Home Select, our knowledge of the Parisian market allows us to identify properties whose net seller price is overvalued before the first viewing.
-Across the 1,200 mandates completed since 2011, the average negotiation achieved for our clients ranges between 3% and 7% of the listed price.
+Across the 1,200 mandates completed since 2011, the average negotiation achieved for our clients reaches 6% of the listed price.

 For off-market properties, the question of the net seller price is even more central: without a listed price, it is the property hunter’s valuation that determines the negotiation baseline.